-Underway, Making Way!
+Underway, Making Way

 Now you're ready to go.
 Before going too far, be sure that the lights on the trailer function properly.
 Remember, each time you come up that boat ramp, your lights have been in (cold) salt water.
-As have your brakes - so check them too.
+So do your brakes.
+Check them, too.
 Drive forward and apply the brakes several times at increasing speeds to determine a safe stopping distance.

-Check tires (including spare) and wheel bearings for proper inflation and remember that the trailer tires are likely to be far smaller than the car or truck tires.
+Check tires (including spare) and wheel bearings for proper inflation.
+Remember trailer tires are likely to be far smaller than car or truck tires.
 This means that they will be spinning faster just to stay in place.
 Faster equals more stress on the bearings.

-And don't forget that the aft-most set of tires will be in salt water at least twice a day when you go boating!
+And don't forget that the aft-most set of tires will be in salt water at least twice a day when you go boating.

-Well, that will get you thinking.
-The next column will be on things to think about at the launch ramp!
+Part II will give you things to think about at the launch ramp.

-If you are interested in being a volunteer member of USCG Forces, email me at JoinUSCGAux2008@aol.com or go direct to MaryJo Cruickshank, who is in charge of new member matters, at FSO-PS@emcg.us and we will help you "get in this thing..."
+BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..."